margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 What is the connection between V, MT, Kentucky, TN, NC, and WV?
 Old Hymns - "He is leading me" vs. "She is leading me" "She" in country music
+How is folk music created in America in comparison to other countries?

 <br>